 - Severe lung problems occur in 1 in 100 people (1%) – if you have a cough, high temperature and are short of breath contact your treatment centre urgently

-- Abnormal eyelash growth or eye pain – if this is severe your doctors may reduce the dose or stop treatment
+- Eye pain – if this is severe your doctors may reduce the dose or stop treatment

 - Inflammation of the pancreas causing severe pain in the upper part of the abdomen and severe nausea and vomiting

-- Inflammation of the liver, which makes you feel very ill – you may also have yellowing of the skin and eyes (jaundice).
-See your doctor or nurse straight away if you have this
+- Inflammation of the liver, which makes you feel very ill – you may also have yellowing of the skin and eyes (jaundice)

-- A hole in the wall of the stomach or bowel – let your doctor or nurse know straight away if you have sudden, severe pain or blood in your vomit or stool
+- A hole in the wall of the stomach or bowel causing sudden, severe pain or blood in your vomit or poo

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.